JHarrisJoshua/Python-Coffee_Farmer_DB/README.md

 https://coffee-farmers-almanac.herokuapp.com/

+* Note that Heroku puts the app to sleep after 30 minutes of inactivity.
+Visiting the site will load the app from sleep, which results in noticeable lag for the first visit.
+Subsequent visits will not require booting the app.
+There are ways to mitigate this, and in production, the app would be run on a higher service tier.

 ### Framework
 The app is implemented using Python, Flask, and SQL.
 While the database was originally housed in MariaDB(an open-source fork of MySQL), the database was migrated to PostgreSQL for deployment on Heroku.
 The data was also stored and tested locally using MySQL.